javascript-tutorial/en.javascript.info/1-js/13-modules/01-modules-intro/article.md

 A module is just a file, a single script, as simple as that.

-Directives `export` and `import` allow to interchange functionality between modules:
+There are directives `export` and `import` to interchange functionality between modules, call functions of one module from another one:

-- `export` keyword labels variables and functions that should be accessible from outside the file.
+- `export` keyword labels variables and functions that should be accessible from outside the current module.
 - `import` allows to import functionality from other modules.

 For instance, if we have a file `sayHi.js` exporting a function: